Quick! Go to your Netflix account and find

 Okay, done?
 Wasn't that AWESOME?

-I've noticed Lo for awhile but the little plot-sketch didn't blow my skirts up.
-Despite cool artwork on the cover, Netflix describes Lo as:
+Lo for awhile but the little plot-sketch didn't blow my skirts up.
+Despite cool artwork on the cover, Netflix describes

 "Lovelorn Justin (Ward Roberts) sees his life change for the better when quirky April (Sarah Lassez) lands in the middle of it.
 When she's abruptly kidnapped by a band of demons, Justin sets out to rescue her, with the help of the hellion Lo (Jeremiah Birkett), who has an agenda of his own.
 Hell, musical demons and oversized rats complicate the path to love in writer-director Travis Betz's horror-comedy hybrid.